bachiraoun/fullrmc/README.md

 Next on the list
 ================
 * Super-computing
-* Dynamically atoms removing and adding to creating materials defects

 News
 ====
 * fullrmc engine is now a repository instead of a single file
 * fullrmc supports frames.
+* Dynamically removing atoms upon fitting to creating materials defects

 Ask your questions
 ==================